TheDigitalGarbologist/workflows-extension-template/README.md

 `$ python carto_extension.py capture --component=mycomponent`

+## Updating the carto_extension.py script

+Once you create your extension repository using this repo as a template, it will not be linked to the original repository.
+That means that you will not get the improvements and fixes that might arrive to the `carto_extension.py` that is used for packaging, capturing fixtures, testing, etc. To keep it in sync and get the latest changes, you can use the `update` command.

+`$ python carto_extension.py update`

+That will replace your current script with the latest version in the original template repository.

 ## Deploying the extension

 You can deploy the extension in a given destination (project.dataset in the case of BigQuery, database.schema in the case of Snowflake), using the `deploy` command with the following syntax: